-A degree-seeking student is a registered student who submitted an application for admission as a degree-seeking student, was accepted by an academic unit in a specific degree program, and received a formal letter of admission.
+A degree-seeking student is a registered student who submitted an application for admission as a degreeseeking student, was accepted by an academic unit in a specific degree program, and received a formal letter of admission.
 Degree-seeking students are required to register every semester except summer unless they receive special permission in writing for a leave of absence (Form 216) from the Graduate College, Office of Academic Affairs.

-A non-degree student is a registered student who holds an undergraduate degree from an accredited institution, submitted an application for admission as a non-degree semester.
-Deferral requests may be submitted to gradstu@iit.edu.
+A non-degree student is a registered student who holds an undergraduate degree from an accredited institution, Office and request to defer their admission for up to one year.
+Deferral requests may be submitted to gradstu@ iit.edu.
 Transcripts must be submitted for all courses attempted at other institutions that were not listed on previously submitted transcripts.
 Students wishing to register more than one year after the initial application must apply as a new student and resubmit all documents.

-Applications and information for graduate programs in business may be obtained from Stuart Graduate School of Business by visiting www.stuart.iit.edu, by calling 312.906.6576, or by writing to the school at 565 W. Adams, Chicago, IL 60661.
+Applications and information for graduate programs in business may be obtained from Stuart School of Business by visiting www.stuart.iit.edu.